Updated: Aug 12

 Kathleen suggested a small book called Steal Like an Artist, written by Austin Kleon.
 It is generously peppered with great wisdom for anyone looking to loosen up their creativity, so much of it really resonates with me.
 It reminds us all that nothing is new under the sun, that stealing is OK, and actually preferred to borrowing because there are huge and important differences between stealing and plagiarizing.
 One page that I truly appreciated seeing in the book is The Life of the Project.
 Can you relate?

-Anyway, it's a meandering, a searching, a not-for-the-faint-of-heart journey.
-At the end of the day, this one in the box helps keep me sane...
+Anyway, it's a meandering, a searching, a not-for-the-feint-of-heart journey.
+At the end of the day, this little blue-eyed beauty in the box helps keep me sane...